awgranados/Bullit/team/HW04Decisions.md

 ## Scribed Discussion:

 - Discussed what everyone is doing with their assigned topics
-- Decided who to view who's homework 4 outcome
+- Decided who to review who's homework 4 outcome

 | Name      | Area | Exact topic | Who to review |
 | -------   | ---------- | ----- | ----- |